 View podcast on “infantile spasms” produced by the TS alliance

 For many young children the first sign that they may be affected by TSC is epilepsy.
 This may start as infantile spasms in the first two years of life.
 As a child grows other types of seizure may develop.
 It is not always possible to control all the seizures that a child with TSC has.
 The TSA has created the following information leaflets about epilepsy its treatment:

 The presence of TSC growths in the brain and epilepsy can effect a child’s development and learning.
 The effects vary greatly from one child to another and it is difficult to predict how a child will develop.
 It is thought that very young children who have difficult to control epilepsy may have more learning problems than children whose epilepsy is well controlled or develops later.
-DOWNLOAD our leaflet on pre school children with TSC.

 Children with TSC may be delayed in their speech and language development.
 They may also have attention problems such as a short attention span, be easily distracted or be hyperactive.
 Some children with TSC will develop autism.
 If you are worried about your child’s development speak to your health visitor or doctor and they can refer you to a local service that helps children with development problems.